Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

 Axie Infinity is a Pokemon Go-like game built on Ethereum where players collect, breed, and battle creatures called Axies.
 To tackle Ethereum’s infamous scalability problem, Axie Infinity uses Ronin, a gaming sidechain on Ethereum.
 Additionally, players can earn in-game rewards and trade their Axies on the NFT marketplace.

-Other great web3 games include:
+Other great blockchain games include:

-Web3 games are built using similar game engines to those of traditional video games — but to integrate blockchain-based assets and currencies, those games need to be able to interact with smart contracts.
+Blockchain games are built using similar game engines to those of traditional video games — but to integrate blockchain-based assets and currencies, those games need to be able to interact with smart contracts.

 To do this, game developers must use an SDK that interacts with the game engine that they're building their game on, such as our GamingKit.
 You can learn more about this here:

-Developers use blockchain for the majority of the backend that powers the web3 games.
+Developers use blockchain for the majority of the backend that powers the blockchain games.
 By being a single source of truth, blockchain provides an immutable way of recording user interactions and offers proof of activity.

 Blockchains also reduce the dependency on the central server-client model for the storage of data.
 And the inherent immutability of blockchains also takes care of security and disallows any bad actor to corrupt the gaming infrastructure.